sc-ventures/cloudbreak-documentation/docs/vm-launch.md

 ## Installing Cloudbreak on your own VM

 This is an advanced deployment option.
-Select this option if you have custom VM requirements.
-Otherwise, you should use one of the pre-built images and follow these instructions:
+Select this option if you have custom requirements.
+Otherwise, you can launch Cloudbreak from a template:

 * [Launch on AWS](aws-launch.md)
 * [Launch on Azure](azure-launch.md)
 * [Launch on GCP](gcp-launch.md)
 * [Launch on OpenStack](os-launch.md)

 ### System requirements